Session 7/15Page 4/5 Topic B: Age 3-18

 Research in separation reactions clearly shows the importance of open dialogue from caregivers.

 Whenever a child talks about or works with experiences of separation, it reorganizes the emotions and thoughts about what it experienced.
 The feelings of loss become less and less intense every time, and the memories and understanding are better organized.
-Until the child reaches the same level as other children and may feel a natural sorrow that does not disturb its state of mind and urge to play, explore and learn.
-The purpose of your work is not to take away all sorrow, but to help the child have less intense and chaotic feelings.
+Through many dialogues with a foster parent over a long period of time, the child may gradually just feel a natural sorrow which does not disturb its state of mind and ability to play, explore and learn.
+The purpose of your work is not to take away all sorrow, but to help the child have less intense and chaotic feelings and understand that its social problems are normal reactions when having experienced a traumatic loss.

 Research also shows that if caregivers deny, ignore or try to make earlier loss a small thing, children will not improve in handling their own reactions and this can be destructive to their further personality development.
 For example: when children were adopted or in foster care in the past, this was very shameful and against social norms.
 This made the children feel stigmatized and they were often shocked when being old enough to understand that they were not allowed to be who they are.
 The result was that many children were severely traumatized and had very poor lives.
 One complaint in interviews with former adoptees and foster children is common: “Nobody ever talked to me about what was most important – the fact of having lost my parents”.